Bartvds/mocha-unfunk-reporter/README.md

 * There is a diff report with custom display that works even on plain-text display.
 * String-diff algorithm is [jsDiff](https://github.com/kpdecker/jsdiff).
 * Object-diff algorithm is [objectDiff](https://github.com/NV/objectDiff.js) with nested string-diff.
-May currently be even stricter then your assertions!
+May be stricter then your assertions!

-### Options
+## Options

-There are multiple ways to pass globals:
+There are multiple ways to set global options:

 ````js
 //on module using .option() method